tylerlong/manate/dev-notes.md

 - support computed values
   - Long ago I supported this feature in the SubX project.
 - use chatGPT to refactor code, piece by piece.
-- provide a decorator method for runInAction
-- rename runInAction to action?
 - rewrite doc for version 2
+- make a class constructor auto manage

 ## Version 2 Notes